jsc215/tone-quest/README.md

 ##### Author: Jeff Comer

 ##### Technologies:

 * Ruby on Rails
 * React.js
 * Postgres
 * API

+##### Features to add or improve:

+* Audio for pedal sound experimentation
+* Drag works but drop only works when clicking the title of the pedal.
+If the user clicks the pedal it doesn't drop.

 ##### Heroku Link: https://tone-quest.herokuapp.com